 Here’s how to play “Fallin'” on the piano:

 This early millennium song has a driving melody and powerful chorus.
-The lyrics are strong and they tell a story.
+The lyrics are strong, and they tell a story.
 It has also been featured on many popular TV shows and movies as the theme song or ending credits.
 It’s a great song for a coffeehouse or a singer/songwriter night.
+It also happens to be one of the easiest songs in C major to play.

 Here’s how to play “Superman” on the piano: